PROGRAM & SPEAKERS

 Plenary 1 - Global trends, developments and opportunities in Climate Investing

+For economies to meet the goals of the Paris Agreement we must close the investment gap between ambition and action.
+Achieving meaningful emissions reductions at scale will require significant capital investment.
 What are the global trends driving the investment in climate solutions and decarbonization of global industrial supply chains?
-How do we unlock, unleash and mobile private capital to meet Paris Agreement Goals in the lead up to COP31?
+How do we unlock, unleash and mobilize private capital and who are the critical players to effect this?
 What are successful models, collaborations and co-investments that are delivering accelerated emission reduction outcomes?
 As governments, corporations, and investors increasingly accelerate the deployment of climate solutions, where are the key geographic and sectoral hotspots?

 Plenary 2 - Unlocking institutional investment to drive the net zero transition

-How are superfunds integrating net zero strategies into mainstream investment process and asset allocation for long-term value creation.
-What are examples of how funds have been allocated through new mandates and direct investments to climate solutions and what is required to unlock more capital for the transition?
+As climate change accelerates from long-term risk to immediate market reality, institutional investors have a critical role in financing the transition to a net zero and climate resilient future.
+How are Australian superfunds integrating net zero strategies into mainstream investment processes and asset allocation for long-term value creation?
+What are examples of how funds have been allocated through new mandates and direct investments to climate solutions and what is required to unlock more capital allocation for the energy and climate transition?

 Morning Tea